parcheesime/lucky-parking/data/README.md

     - They may need to be modified for zip codes
 2. Figure out why local environment has different data from prod environment
     - Are they using different data?
 Or is one of them just out of date?
+3. Figure out how the other tables / functions were imported.
+Are they needed?